 A whole school approach to bereavement can include a variety of provision including one to one support, peer support, books and resources in the library, a safe environment, support for staff and the inclusion of loss and bereavement in the curriculum in PSHE and other subject areas.

 Local and national childhood bereavement services can advise on providing pastoral support and developing the curriculum, and can give information on how faith and culture may affect the customs, beliefs and bereavement support needs of children and their families.
-Our guide to Developing the curriculum and pastoral support includes case studies from schools and lesson plans.
+Several years ago we published a guide to developing the curriculum and pastoral support, still available as an e-book.
 Our films about children and young people's experiences of bereavement can be used as lesson material.
-The Winston's Wish website has a schools/professionals area including quick tips and lesson plans for key stages 1-4; similar useful resources can be found on the websites of Child Bereavement UK and Seesaw.
+The Winston's Wish and Child Bereavement UK websites have a schools/professionals areas including quick tips and lesson plans for key stages 1-4, and schools and professionals can also register for access to the Grief Encounter information area.

 A system for managing and communicating important information about children and young people's bereavements